TwistedKnee/ttp.twistedknee.github.io/bscp/sqli.md

 ### SQL injection attack, querying the database type and version on Oracle

 So first methodology for UNION attacks, in Oracle based on the Cheatsheet we see that every Oracle db needs a table to select from.
 We will always need a table to call to in Oracle, so in this case let's start with adding FROM dual in our query at the end.
-All of these injections are in the same as above, in the categories filter.
+All of these injections are placed in the same as above, in the categories filter.

 So it would look like